StackVista/stackstate-docs/setup/security/authentication/service_tokens.md

 Use "sts service-token [command] --help" for more information about a command.
 ```

-It's also possible to [set up a bootstrap service token](#set-up-a-bootstrap-service-token) when installing Rancher Observability.
+It's also possible to [set up a bootstrap service token](#set-up-a-bootstrap-service-token) when installing SUSE Observability.

 ### Create service tokens

-To create a service token for an installed instance of Rancher Observability, you can use the new `sts` CLI.
+To create a service token for an installed instance of SUSE Observability, you can use the new `sts` CLI.

 ```sh
 sts service-token create